 Another fundamental element of hippotherapy is the dynamic movement of the horse.

 Because the horse is continuously moving, children have to constantly adjust their center of gravity to stay balanced.
-Consistently engaging the core muscles can help improve trunk stability.
+Consistently engaging the core muscles can help improve trunk stability and posture.

 Additionally, the horse’s movements provide a rhythmic and repetitive pattern that is similar to how humans walk.
 The dynamic movements of the horse transfer to the patient’s pelvis, which may help improve their gait.